platformio/platformio-core/docs/projectconf.rst

 The correct value for this option is library name (not folder name).
 In the most cases, library name is pre-defined in manifest file (:ref:`library_config`, ``library.properties``, ``module.json``).
-The multiple library names are allowed, split them with comma+space ", ".
+The multiple library names are allowed, *split them with comma+space ", "*.

 Example: